-The South Gloucestershire Asian Project (SGAP) is holding its Annual Show at Filton Community Centre, Elm Park, Bristol BS34 7PS on Saturday, the 26th January 2013 from 6 pm.
-This marks the 14th anniversary of SGAP.
+The South Gloucestershire Asian Project (SGAP) successfully held its 2013 Annual Show at Filton Community Centre, Bristol on Saturday, the 26th January 2013.
+This marked the 14th anniversary of SGAP.

-The SGAP Annual Show is a Fun-Food Gala that includes top notch entertainment by talented artists displaying wide variety of music and dance pursuits ranging from Bollywood to classical art forms as well as delicious dinner by Myristica (South-West England's finest Indian restaurant).
+The SGAP Annual Show was really a Fun-Food Gala that included top notch entertainment by talented artists displaying wide variety of music and dance pursuits ranging from Bollywood to classical art forms as well as delicious dinner by Myristica (South-West England's finest Indian restaurant).

-Many dignitaries in the socio-cultural spheres will be attending this year's Annual Show.
-Honourable Robert Bernays OBE (Her Majesty the Queens's Vice Lord Lieutenant), Cllr Janet Biggins (the Chair of South Gloucestershire Council) and Cllr Tom Aditya (the Vice Chairman of Avon & Somerset Police IAG [SG]) shall address the gathering.
+Many dignitaries in the socio-cultural spheres attended this year's Annual Show.
+Honourable Robert Bernays OBE (Her Majesty the Queens's Vice Lord Lieutenant), Cllr Janet Biggins (the Chair of South Gloucestershire Council) and Cllr Tom Aditya (the Vice Chairman of Avon & Somerset Police IAG [SG]) addressed the gathering.

-The preparations for the Annual Show are going on marvellously well under the guidance of the organising committee led by Mr Sachin Singhal (Chair), Mr Abhijit Davande (Secretary) and Dr Vasumathi Prasad (Programme Co-ordinator).
-All the tickets for this year's Annual Show have been fully booked already.
-Due to safekeeping and popular demand, the entry to this Socialising Evening Dinner party is limited through pre-issued tickets.
+The preparations for the Annual Show were made marvellously well under the guidance of the organising committee led by Mr Sachin Singhal (Chair), Mr Abhijit Davande (Secretary) and Dr Vasumathi Prasad (Programme Co-ordinator).
+All the tickets for this year's Annual Show were fully booked.

 · 1825 - South Asian cultural programmes

 · 1840 - Dinner Starters